by Robert A. Muenchen

 - No blank rows should appear in the data.

 - Always include an ID variable on your original data collection form and in the spreadsheet to help you find the case again if you need to correct errors.
-You may need to sort the data later, so the row number in Excel would then apply to a different subject or sampling unit.
-Position the ID variable in the left-most column.
-If you plan to use only R for your analysis, do not name the ID variable in the top row.
-This will tell R to put the variable into the rownames attribute automatically.
+You may need to sort the data later, after which the row number in Excel would then apply to a different subject or sampling unit, making it hard to find.

 - If you have multiple groups, put them in the same spreadsheet along with a variable that indicates group membership (see Gender example below).